Beeleigh Abbey Gardens

 The gardens have been maintained since the last open day in 2023 by head gardener Chis Cork and his growing team of staff and volunteers.

-The Rose Garden has completed the first phase of its redevelopment in early 2025 with beautiful historic David Austin roses being replaced, interplanted with perennials to add seasonal colour.
+The Rose Garden has completed the first phase of its redevelopment in early 2025 with beautiful historic David Austin roses, interplanted with perennials to add seasonal colour.

 Specimen trees include species such as Magnolia, Tulip, and Indian Bean to name just a few.

-The extensive lawn contains the remains of a 12th century abbey incorporated into a mainly 17th century private residence, with a new ornamental glasshouse & herb garden being completed in 2020.
+The extensive lawn is surrounded by the remains of a 12th century Abbey incorporated into a mainly 17th century private residence.

 The herb garden and ornamental glasshouse is always a particular delight for visitors.
 The herb garden includes a patio area, water rill and water feature as well as growing a wide range of both culinary and medicinal herbs.
 The glasshouse measures 13M x 3.5M. and is divided into 3 growing areas.
 The central area houses tender climbers and citrus.
 The left hand side grows peach, grapes, tomatoes and other seasonal fruit and vegetables.
 The right hand side features a display of seasonal pot plants.